 By beginning of 2012, ITU-R agreed on the IMT-Advanced technologies in cooperation with standardisation organisations paving the way for future mobile broadband usage going beyond IMT-2000.

-The former ERO carried out a survey in 2008 (ECC PT(08)074 Rev.1 plus reply from Estonia???) which found diverse implementation of BWA/FWA within 3400-3800 MHz in CEPT countries, including some IMT systems.
+The ECO (formerly ERO) carried out a survey in 2008 (ECC PT1(09)109R1 Annex 16 [8]) which found diverse implementation of BWA/FWA within 3400-3800 MHz in CEPT countries, including some IMT systems.
 This is reflected in various licensing coverage (national, regional) and various frequency blocks choices (different portions of the 3400-3800 MHz).
 Moreover, this survey showed that paired blocks are used or planned to be used in TDD mode in some countries.

 In so far as is practicable, the frequency arrangements in ECC/DEC/(11)06 [4] are intended to be technology neutral and capable of facilitating competitive provision of services using a range of technologies and modes (fixed, nomadic and mobile) with sufficient flexibility to accommodate current wireless broadband services deployed in the band.